History Center Sign

 • Provide public access to the holdings and genealogical records.

-The creation of a public boat launch and the History Center have restored the landing’s prominence for townspeople.
-The grounds are beautifully maintained by the Wright Landing and the Horticulture Committees.
+The creation of a public boat launch and the History Center have restored the historic Ferry Landing’s prominence for townspeople.
+The grounds are beautifully maintained by the Horticulture Committee.

 2021 History Center exhibit: My Island Home